codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 CodeIgniter's Model
 *******************

-CodeIgniter does provide a model class that provides a few nice features, including:
+CodeIgniter does provide a model class that has a few nice features, including:

 - automatic database connection
 - basic CRUD methods